-- Scope 1, 2 and 3 greenhouse gas emissions by measuring and monitoring CO2 emissions and equivalents for all scopes (1, 2, 3), - The carbon footprint, measured and monitored using the Carbon Impact Ratio methodology (ratio of saved emissions to induced emissions), - The carbon intensity of the invested companies (in teqCO2) calculated as a function of the intensity of induced emissions (WACI), and driven by the commitment to outperform the financial product against its benchmark, - The exposure of invested companies to fossil fuels is taken into account in the ESG analysis and in the exclusion policy, - The share of non-renewable energy consumption and production taken into account in the ESG analysis, - The intensity of energy consumption taken into account in the ESG analysis, - Impact on biodiversity through ESG analysis and measurement of the biodiversity footprint - Tons of priority substances discharged to water considered in the ESG analysis, - Tonnes of dangerous waste taken into account in the ESG analysis, - Investments in companies without carbon reduction initiatives in the ESG analysis (additional indicator).
+- Scope 1, 2 and 3 greenhouse gas emissions by measuring and monitoring CO2 emissions and equivalents for all scopes (1, 2, 3), - The carbon footprint, measured and monitored using the Carbon Impact Ratio methodology (ratio of saved emissions to induced emissions). - The carbon intensity of invested companies (in tCO2e) calculated according to the intensity of induced emissions (WACI). - The exposure of invested companies to fossil fuels taken into account in the ESG analysis, - The share of non-renewable energy consumption and production taken into account in the ESG analysis, - The intensity of energy consumption taken into account in the ESG analysis, - Impact on biodiversity through ESG analysis and measurement of the biodiversity footprint - Tons of priority substances discharged to water considered in the ESG analysis, - Tonnes of dangerous waste taken into account in the ESG analysis, - Investments in companies without carbon reduction initiatives in the ESG analysis (additional indicator).